execas/execas.github.io/_posts/2020-01-15-countermeasure-2-ASLR.md

 $ sudo sh -c "echo 2 > /proc/sys/kernel/randomize_va_space"
 ```

-> We can also use `sysctl -a -r randomize` to view its value, and `sudo sysctl kernel.randomize_va_space=1` (do tab completion) to activate.
-PERMANENT?
+> We can also use `sysctl -a -r randomize` to view its value, and `sudo sysctl kernel.randomize_va_space=1` (use tab completion) to activate.

 > ASLR on Linux also has a 1 value in addition to 0 and 2.
 It enables ASLR, but does not randomize the address space for data segements.
-CHECK!

 ### What is randomized?